SatoryKono/Chembl_competitors/README.md

 early in the pipeline and logged under `flags.fluorophore` so that base chemical names remain intact.

+Chromophore tags like **pNA** are removed and recorded under `flags.chromophore`, preventing peptide substrates from being mistaken for oligonucleotides.

 Oligonucleotides are recognised via sequence patterns or keywords such as `oligo`, `primer`, `siRNA`, `gRNA`, and CRISPR-specific terms.
 The parser extracts 5′/3′ end modifiers, internal modifications, backbone type, and